BackofenLab/CRISPRidentify/README.md

 ### Activation of environment

-Before running the tool one need to activate the corresponding environment
+Before running the tool one need to activate the corresponding environment.

 ```
 conda activate crispr_identifier_env
 ```

 ## Running the tool

-We suggest running the command line interface
+We suggest running the command line interface.
+We prepared the test folder which can be used for the test run.

-for example:
+For example:

 ```
 python CRISPRidentifier.py --input_folder TestInput